fordpic/code-everyday/log.md

 Today's Progress: A few more coding challenges (JavaScript & Python) along with some Solidity tutorials.

 Thoughts: Today I began really diving into Solidity (I've been chipping away at it for a while, but now it is my full focus) using the CyrptoZombies game/tutorial/project as a way to refresh my memory on all of the basics.
 Moving forward, my priorities will be getting my portfolio site completely built out & finished how I want it (I'm an OCD perfectionist so could be a little) & learning Solidity & Web3 - I truly believe blockchain innovation & DeFi are my callings & I absolutely cannot wait to not only dive in & get better myself, but also get to a point where I can truly help out other like-minded individuals working towards the same goal (ideally on the same team at a company because we're working together to build something impactful lol).
 I WILL get better each & every day as I move towards my dreams.

+Day 34: May 10, 2021

+Today's Progress: Alllll Solidity allll day baby.

+Thoughts: The goal is to now absolutely crush Solidity & become a talented developer in the field, since my true passion is blockchain technology.
+I'm so excited to finally be able to move on to learning something new, I feel like I've been in (virtual private) cloud land for forever!
+Can't wait to start building some cool things to show people & change the world.. one step at a time!